SysKitTeam/docs-spconsultant/product-updates/spconsultant-release-note-8.md

 * Added the text ‘[MB]’ to headers of Storage Maximum Level, Storage Warning Level, and Usage Storage columns on the __Site Collection Quotas report__ to clarify which measurement units are displayed.

-* __Snapshot filter can now be extended__ in which case it shows the information about load depth, snapshot mode, permissions loaded status, and if a snapshot is marked as good configuration.
+* __Snapshot filter can now be extended__ in which case it shows the information about load depth, snapshot mode, and if a snapshot is marked as good configuration.

 * The __latest snapshot is now automatically opened__ when viewing Farm Explorer and Best Practices reports.
 The ‘Reopen last accessed snapshot on start up’ option was, therefore, removed from SPDocKit Options.